lgozasht/COVID-19-Lab-Specific-Bias-Filter/README.md

 MAF = minor allele frequency

-"flagged_snps_summary.tsv"

-a tab delimitted file displaying each flagged snp and the reasoning underlying the flag
+flagged_snps_summary.tsv --a tab delimitted file displaying each flagged snp and the reasoning underlying the flag